Orbitale/CmsBundle/README.md

 Take another look on the [config reference](#configuration-reference) if you need to get the prototype defaults.

+:warning: **Warning!** The **first matching** layout will be used, as well as routing would do, so be sure to configure them in the right order!<br>
+Empty values won't be taken in account.

 ### <a name="breadcrumbs"></a>Changing the "breadcrumbs" look